Why Companies Like Google, IBM, and Apple No Longer Require College Degrees

 Ginni Rometty, when she was IBM’s CEO, described the problem directly: “If you’re looking for the diploma, you’re filtering out the very people you should be hiring” (2016).
 Companies needed builders, people who could execute in ambiguous situations, iterate based on feedback, and produce under real constraints.
 The degree filter was systematically excluding exactly that profile.

 LinkedIn’s 2024 workforce report quantified the shift: Companies that removed degree requirements from job postings received 9 times more applications and reported measurably higher employee retention rates.
-When you hire for demonstrated capability rather than credential possession, you get people who already proved they could do the work.
+When you hire for demonstrated capability rather than credential possession, you get people who already proved they can do the work.

 What Companies Started Measuring Instead